 In connection with the Kerr-McGee Transaction, we have entered into a new credit agreement that provides for a \$1.3 billion senior secured credit facility.
 The credit facility will consist of (1) a revolving loan facility with an initial availability of \$300 million, (2) a Tranche A term loan in the amount of \$500 million and (3) a Tranche B term loan in the amount of \$300 million.
 Upon the completion of the Kerr-McGee Transaction, our initial availability under this credit facility will be \$1.1 billion.
 Availability under the new credit facility is subject to re-determination on March 1 and September 1 of each year commencing September 1, 2007.
 Borrowings under the credit facility are subject to satisfaction of availability determinations.
 In addition, the credit facility includes a letter of credit facility in the amount of \$90 million, under which letters of credit may be issued as long as revolving loans may be advanced and subject to availability under the revolving loan facility.
-If the funding of the Tranche A loan occurs on or after May 31, 2006, the Tranche A loan amount will be reduced by \$37.5 million; if the funding of the Tranche A loan occurs on or after June 30, 2006, such amount will be further reduced by an additional \$37.5 million; and if the funding of the Tranche A loan occurs on or after July 31, 2006, such amount will be further reduced by an additional \$37.5 million; three revolving loan facility matures three years from the closing date of the Kerr-McGee Transaction (the "Closing Date"), the Tranche A loan matures 15 months from the Closing Date and the Tranche B loan matures four years from the Closing Date.
+If the funding of the Tranche A loan occurs on or after June 30, 2006, such amount will be further reduced by \$37.5 million; the funding of the Tranche A loan occurs on or after June 30, 2006, such amount will be further reduced by an additional \$37.5 million; and if the funding of the Tranche A loan occurs on or after July 31, 2006, such amount will be further reduced by an additional \$37.5 million; and if the funding of the Kerr-McGee Transaction (the "Closing Date"), the Tranche A loan matures 15 months from the Closing Date.